 Brands have a rather anemic notion of marketing analytics, as we discussed in a recent post on big data analytics.
-They focus too much of promotion, not enough on marketing; too much of pressuring purchases, not enough on building lasting relationships.
+They focus too much on promotion, not enough on marketing; too much on pressuring purchases, not enough on building lasting relationships.
 Today, we’ll discuss marketing analytics that drive ROI.

-BTW, if you’re interested in building understanding of marketing analytics, Google just released a demo dataset to allow you to play around and see how these insights might drive ROI.
+BTW, if you’re interested in building an understanding of marketing analytics, Google just released a demo dataset to allow you to play around and see how these insights might drive ROI.

-In today’s discussion, I want to focus on using marketing analytics to drive ROI across the entire conversion funnel — such as the one on the right.
+In today’s discussion, I want to focus on using marketing analytics that drive ROI across the entire conversion funnel — such as the one on the right.

 I’ll get through the first 4 stages today and we’ll pick on the last 2 in my next post.
 Too few marketing funnels recognize that there’s still marketing to do after the sale!

 No one can buy your product without first learning that it exists.
 At the exposure stage, you’re interested in assessing how your outreach is doing in bringing in new qualified prospects — not just tire kickers, competitors …